Sprinter1999/FNBench/README.md

 # FNBench
 Official codes for our IEEE TDSC paper [FNBench: Benchmarking Robust Federated Learning against Noisy Labels (under major revision)](www.techrxiv.org/users/691169/articles/1215740-fnbench-benchmarking-robust-federated-learning-against-noisy-labels).
 It serves as a benchmark platform for researchers to evaluate robust federated learning algorithms against noisy labels.
-I am currently updating this codebase and removing some outdated codes (not finished yet).
+I am currently updating this codebase and removing some outdated codes.
+The revised version will be available soon.
 If you have any questions, please feel free to contact me: )

-## Abstract
+## Previous Abstract
 <!-- TBD. -->

 ![framework](TDSC.jpg)